Traffic congestion: Brazil

-According to Time magazine, São Paulo has the world's worst daily traffic jams.
+According to Time magazine, São Paulo had the world's worst daily traffic jams in 2008.
 Based on reports from the Companhia de Engenharia de Tráfego, the city's traffic management agency, the historical congestion record was set on May 23, 2014, with 344 km of cumulative queues around the city during the evening rush hour.
 The previous record occurred on November 14, 2013, with 309 km of cumulative queues.

 Despite implementation since 1997 of road space rationing by the last digit of the plate number during rush hours every weekday, traffic in this 20-million-strong city still experiences severe congestion.
 According to experts, this is due to the accelerated rate of motorization occurring since 2003 and the limited capacity of public transport.
 In São Paulo, traffic is growing at a rate of 7.5% per year, with almost 1,000 new cars bought in the city every day.
-The subway has only 61 km of lines, though 35 further kilometers are under construction or planned by 2010.
+The subway has 104.4 km of lines, and the São Paulo Metropolitan Rail Transport Network has 13 lines, 187 stations and a total length of around 380 km (240 mi).
 Every day, many citizens spend between three up to four hours behind the wheel.
 In order to mitigate the aggravating congestion problem, since June 30, 2008, the road space rationing program was expanded to include and restrict trucks and light commercial vehicles.

+Despite that, Recife has the worst traffic in Brazil.